chrislasota/combination_table/README.md

 ![C(52, 5)](poker_hands.png)

 If your application requires many values for *C(n,k)*, then efficiency is a serious concern.
-If we calculate the value of *C(n,k)* every time we needed it, we encounter a number of potential inefficiencies:
+If we explicitly calculated the value of *C(n,k)* every time we needed it, we would encounter a number of potential inefficiencies:

  - Calling a function to compute a factorial directly is inefficient
  - Representing large integers in memory can be challenging